 Consider these five tips:

 - Set clear goals.
+Setting goals is a key principle of debt management.
 An end goal helps motivate you to save and budget properly.
 You may budget to save up for a new home or car.
 But if you’re reading this, your goal should simply be to reduce or eliminate your debts.

 - Assess your income.
 Do you have a fixed salary?
 Or is your monthly income variable depending on how many hours you work in a week?
 Whatever the case, get a rough estimate of your monthly earnings, so you know what you’re working with.

 - Control your spending habits.
 You may need to distinguish between wants and needs.
 For example, eating out is fine, but cooking at home can help reduce what you spend on food every month.

 - Manage credit card usage.
 If you’re tempted to put something on your credit card, reconsider the purchase.
 You may even choose to leave your credit card at home, so you don’t have the temptation.

 - Automate savings.
 Put a set amount or percentage of your monthly earnings into a savings account every month.
 Or, in the case of eliminating debts, have a set dollar amount you can commit to each month to pay off your debts.